-Always allow your appliance to cool down, and switch off the electricity before you clean any part of it
+Always allow your appliance to cool down, and switch off the electricity before you clean any part of it.

-Take extra care when cleaning over symbols on the fascia panel, excessive cleaning can lead to the symbols fading.
+i Take extra care when cleaning over symbols on fascia panels, excessive cleaning can lead to the symbols fading.

-Baby oil can be used to restore stainless steel finishes - but only use a few drops.
+i Baby oil can be used to restore stainless steel finishes - but only use a few drops.
 Do not use cooking oils as they can contain salts which will damage the metal.

-Do not use: undiluted bleaches, products containing chlorides or abrasive cleaners on aluminium or stainless steel, they can damage the appliance.
+i Do not use: undiluted bleaches, products containing chlorides or abrasive cleaners on aluminium or stainless steel, they can damage the appliance.